Education and training

 In 2011, the GMC requested recommendations from the SHE Network for priority learning outcomes on sustainability in undergraduate and postgraduate medical education.
 Draft recommendations were developed and were refined through a national consultation in 2012-13.
 The final consensus priority learning outcomes were published in The Lancet and informed the development of the GMC's Outcomes for Graduates 2018, which require that “newly qualified doctors must be able to apply the principles, methods and knowledge of population health and the improvement of health and sustainable healthcare to medical practice.”
 Our priority learning outcomes are provided as a reference from GMC Outcomes for graduates: Further reading.

 In 2015-16, the SHE Network coordinated a programme, "Education for Sustainable Healthcare - from Theory into Practice".
-The programme was linked to a small research project (funded by SEDA) and supported seven "beacon" medical schools in developing and implementing new teaching on sustainability within their undergraduate course.
+The programme was linked to a small research project (funded by SEDA) and supported eight "beacon" medical schools in developing and implementing new teaching on sustainability within their undergraduate course.
+Learning from this programme was published in Public Health in 2017, and further case studies were also developed.

 In 2018, the Network is being relaunched with the appointment of a national Steering Committee, chaired by Professor Anthony Costello from UCL, and development of a five year work programme to achieve the following objectives: